simct/test/review-μ-Transfer_experiment.md

 When optimizing hyperparameters with Adam, the decoupled weight decay method separates the weight decay from the optimization step, allowing independent exploration of the learning rate and weight decay factor.
 Experimental results using decoupled weight decay show that optimal learning rate transfer is not achieved.
 A large $\lambda$ value is suggested as a potential cause for this issue.
 In this experiment, $\lambda = 0.1$ was used.
 The smaller difference in optimal learning rates between small and large models, compared to other transfer failures, suggests that reducing $\lambda$ may help resolve the transfer problem.

 ### Multiplicative Nonlinearities
 To enhance the performance of transformers, multiplicative nonlinearity activation functions such as SwiGLU and Squared ReLU can be utilized.
 SwiGLU is an activation function created by combining the Swish activation function with the Gated Linear Unit (GLU) and is considered to get better performance compared to traditional activation methods. .
-The formulas for each are as follows:
+The formulas for each are as follows: <br/>
-$Swish(x) = x\sigma (\beta x)$ ($\sigma$ : sigmoid function, $\beta$ : trainable parameter )
+$Swish(x) = x\sigma (\beta x)$ ($\sigma$ : sigmoid function, $\beta$ : trainable parameter )<br/>
-$GLU(x,W,V,b,c) = \sigma(xW+b)\otimes (xV+c)$ ($W,V$ : trainable tensor, $b,c$: trainable tensor bias, $\otimes$ : element-wise multiplication)
+$GLU(x,W,V,b,c) = \sigma(xW+b)\otimes (xV+c)$ ($W,V$ : trainable tensor, $b,c$: trainable tensor bias, $\otimes$ : element-wise multiplication)<br/>

 Similarly, Squared ReLU, which is obtained by squaring the ReLU activation function, is known to help improve performance.
 Experimental results show that they allow µ-transfer of the learning rate across model sizes  and unlike the RMSNorm gain, there is performance improvements  from the perspective of multiplicative interaction.

 ### Standard Parameterization
-Yang et al. (2021) state that µP models perform better than SP models, and our various experiments with SP settings confirm that some of the µP settings offer advantages in terms of transfer and model performance.
+Yang et al. (2021) state that µP models perform better than SP models, and our various experiments with SP settings confirm that some of the µP settings offer advantages in terms of transfer and model performance.<br/>
 - attention scale
 Usual attention scaling is $\tau^{-1} = 1/\sqrt{D}$, while µP proposes $\tau^{-1} = \Theta(1/D)$, and baseline experiment is implemented using a simple $(1/D$) scaling.
 In this experiment, attention scaling is $1/\sqrt{D}$ to check the SP setting.
 For the $M = 128$ model, the optimal learning rate is $2^{-8}$, but for larger models, the optimal learning rate is changed to $2^{-6}$.
 This means that transfer did not occur, and performance slightly deteriorate compared to the original baseline.
 - unembedding initialization
 The initialization of µP's unembedding matrix follows a Gaussian distribution with a variance of $\Theta(1/M^2)$, while standard parametrization (SP) uses $1/M$.
-Experiments using the original SP method with $1/M$ show that transfer was maintained and there was a slight improvement in performance for larger models.
+Experiments using the original SP method with $1/M$ show that transfer was maintained and there was a slight improvement in performance for larger models. <br/>

 To compare the result of the SP and µP,  this experiment is implemented using SP and compare the result with baseline's.
 The differences between the baseline and SP include using trainable biases in linear layers, trainable gains in RMSNorm layers, attention scale $1/\sqrt{D}$, and unembedding initialization variance $1/M$.
 All other hyperparameters remain the same.
 The combined results for SP transformers show that transfer does not occur, and the optimal loss is lower in performance compared to the baseline.